 With the greater need to provide support to students, employees, consumers and others who are Deaf or hard of hearing, more are captioning their content.
 However, many automatic Artificial Intelligence-based tools miss the mark.
 Renowned institutions like Harvard and MIT found out the hard way, but all school leaders can pivot to protect themselves and better serve their students.

 ASR is Not Enough: Concerns Over Captioning, Accuracy and Accessibility

-Privacy is not the only reason to select a closed captioning service carefully.
 Universities, businesses and others must meet high accuracy standards when it comes to their captioned content.
 The National Deaf Center (NDC) specifically points out that ASR is not (yet) accurate enough to provide adequate captions.
 The NDC states that offering flawed automated closed captioning fails to create an equitable experience for the Deaf and hard of hearing communities.

 The UK government also requires a human editing layer for all of its online captioning.
 According to the UK, the World Wide Web Consortium’s Web Content Accessibility Guidelines (WCAG) create an expectation of accuracy that exceeds ASR’s capabilities.